Funding Visions – Solving the World’s Problems

 5. They would not be feasible and effectively mitigate our homelessness hunger, and poverty problems if implemented by themselves.

-However, when refined and implemented together, the set of policy changes may become feasible and mitigate many of our social problems because:
+However, when refined and implemented together, the proposed set of policy changes should become feasible and mitigate many of our social problems.

-Developing NPMP will require intensive discussions, research, refinements and pilot projects.
-These activities will generate a long list of reasons why NPMP will not work as intended.
+Developing the PMP will require intensive discussions, research, refinements and pilot projects.
+These activities will generate a long list of reasons why the PMP will not work as intended.
 However, by using this list, we can engineer a set of policy changes that will be more acceptable.
 This process needs to be repeated until a generally acceptable set of policy changes is found.

 Pursuing this project can be challenging because it requires evaluating the impacts of simultaneously implementing policy changes in many different areas (income, healthcare, education, housing) and from many different points of view (economically, politically, and socially).
 This can be difficult to coordinate in an academic environment where everyone specializes.
 There is no department of holistic studies to coordinate such activities.

-We are looking for a group that is qualified and interested in coordinating these efforts.
+We are looking for a group that is interested in coordinating efforts to verify whether or not the PMP is credible enough to justify more intensive discussions and investigations.
 If you know of such a group, please email david@fundingvisions.org

-A more detailed but still general description of the NPMP plan with some supporting documentation can be found in the book Redesigning America for the 21st Century: Solving our Healthcare, Income, Education, and Housing Problems
+A more detailed but still general description of the PMP plan with some supporting documentation can be found in the last part of the book Redesigning America for the 21st Century: Solving our Healthcare, Income, Education, and Housing Problems

 For more information email David@fundingvisions.org